clamesys/Low-Cost-IoT-Sensor-Node-for-Agricultural-and-Environmental-Monitoring/README.md

 │   ├── main.py  # MicroPython script for Pico W
 ├── Dashboard-integrated-Server/
 │   ├── dashboard.py  # Flet dashboard source code
+│   ├── testing.py #Python code to test the working of the dashboard using random inputs through api to simluate the working of the IOT device
 ├── README.md
 ```